-HOSPSTCO can be used to link HCUP data to any other data set that uses the modified FIPS county code, such as the Area Resource File and the American Hospital Association Annual Survey of Hospitals.
-In these modified FIPS county codes, Baltimore City is included in Baltimore County, St. Louis City in St. Louis County, and the independent cities of Virginia in the contiguous counties, Kalawao county, Hawaii is included in Maui County.
+HOSPSTCO can be used to link HCUP data to any other data set that uses the modified FIPS county code.
+The modified FIPS county code uses one county code for these independent cities and the surrounding county.
+For example, Baltimore City is included in Baltimore County; St. Louis City is included in St. Louis County; the independent cities of Virginia are included in the contiguous counties; and Kalawao county, Hawaii, is included in Maui County.
 The four Alaska Judicial Divisions are used as counties.